rdagumampan/foundational-datascience-methodology/04-modeling-to-evaluation.md

 - Evaluations run during development before its deployed
 - Phases of model evaluation
   - Diagnostic measures.
 Test and verifies that the model work as intended.
+    - We can use Decision Tree to find areas for improvement
+  - Statistical significance
-  - Statistical significance.
-Test and verifies that data is properly processed and interpreted in the model.
+    - Test and verifies that data is properly processed and interpreted in the model.

 ### Case Study
 - Which model is best if we are to tune the Relative Cost parameter